GarnerCorp/semantic-config-validator/README.md

     1. Starting up a system capable of validating the configuration
     2. Feeds the configuration to that system
     3. Curls some endpoint
-    4. Checks if the the response is expected.
+    4. Checks if the response is expected.
 If it is not expected, we fail.

 ## Inputs